yashkhade/ComiSite/README.md

 - Heroku (Hosting)

 ## Working
-- Once you enter the site you can login or register instead to sign up.
+- After opening the site you can login or register instead to sign up.
-- After filling the registration form you will need to verify your account to continue without any trouble.
+- After filling the registration form you have to verify your account.
-- once you successfully verify your account ypu can sign in.
+- After you have successfully verified your account you have to sign in.
-- on signing in you will be at the dashboard of the project.
+- The Dashboard will be visible to you after signing in.
-- Here you can send a sample email with comic attached to the email.
-- Or can subcribe to the email service to get comic sent to your inbox every five minutes.
+- Here you can send a sample email with a comic attached to the email or can subscribe to the email service to get comics sent to your inbox every five minutes interval.

 ## Assumptions
 *There are no other assumptions made, as such to the knowledge.*